Spaces for All

-Achieving optimal and sustainable outcomes requires involvement from all levels of the business and from the community.
-To this end, HFNC guidance offers a holistic and research-based, four-pronged approach:
+Achieving optimal and sustainable outcomes requires involvement from all levels of an organization.
+To this end, HFNC guidance offers a holistic and research-based four-pronged approach:

 2) Climate Assessment

-A confidential opportunity to provide feedback to an independent and neutral expert provides invaluable information on what is going well for your establishment as well as what adjustments can be made to improve the workplace culture.
+A confidential opportunity for community members to provide feedback to an independent and neutral expert provides invaluable information on perceptions and experiences of organizational climate.

-Increased awareness and understanding of the complex issues around sexual violence, including skill building and development, will empower staff members and establishment leaders to create and maintain a respectful climate.
-Structured and custom training opportunities available.
+Increased awareness and understanding of the complex issues around sexual violence, including skill building and development, will empower participants to create and maintain a respectful climate.

 4) Process and Impact Evaluation

-Thoughtful and intentional assessment of measures taken to advance goals will identify areas of success, strategies to enhance, and persisting challenges.
+Thoughtful and intentional evaluation of measures taken to advance goals will identify areas of success, strategies to enhance, and persisting challenges.

 Amy Circosta, Co-Founder

 Amy is a passionate advocate for equity and just processes.
-Using her legal background and civil rights compliance experience, Amy leads Seven & Nine Consulting in advising conscientious employers on how to optimize equal opportunity to create and maintain exemplary workplaces.
+Using her legal background and civil rights compliance experience, Amy leads Seven & Nine Consulting in advising conscientious employers on how to optimize equal opportunity and equity to create and maintain exemplary places to work and learn.
+In previous roles, Amy has served as an Equal Opportunity Officer, Chief Diversity Officer, and Title IX Coordinator and is skilled at considering multiple perspectives with thoughtful balance and objectivity.

 Juliette Grimmett, Co-Founder